RobTillaart/AS7331/README.md

 Datasheet used: v4-00, 2023-Mar-24.

-#### disclaimer
+#### Disclaimer

-The device has more options to configure but these are not all implemented and tested in the library (0.2.0) yet.
+The device has several options to configure but these are not all implemented and/or tested in the 0.2.0 version of the library.
 This is especially true for the 24 bit register and the CREG-2 register.
-So not all combinations of gain and timing etc might work as expected.
+So not all combinations of gain and timing etc. might work as expected.
+Also the SYND mode is not implemented yet.
+In short, the library is work in progress.

+That said, the 0.2.0 version is working and useful with limitations.
-Please share your insights.
+Please share your experiences and insights.

 ### Breaking change 0.2.0